 - Have the queue automatically take itself offline at 5:00 pm, sending all calls directly to voicemail or playing a message explaining the department hours. - Greet important customers with a special message before they enter the queue.
 You can record a Welcome message that gives callers a code for a special discount, and you can play the message only to favored customers. - Change greetings and automatically transfer calls based upon the time of day.
-For example, instead of using the manual Queue is closed field (see "Defining call logging for a queue" on page 2-24), you can use your Business Hours schedule to have the queue automatically play a "We're closed" greeting and route calls to a voice mailbox when your business is closed.
+For example, instead of using the manual Queue is closed field (see "Closing a queue" on page 2-11), you can use your Business Hours schedule to have the queue automatically play a "We're closed" greeting and route calls to a voice mailbox when your business is closed.
 You can use different schedules for different queues.

 You can use an auto attendant as well as a utility user to play greetings and transfer calls based on time of day.
+For more about using auto attendants with Wave, see Chapter 13 in the Wave Global Administrator Guide.